Ankitha-14/M2-EmbSys/CaseStudy/second Case study/README.md

 * Keypad:
 Push buttons are utilized in keypad.
 A push-button or clearly  button is a easy transfer mechanism for controlling a few  factor of a system or a process.
 Buttons are usually made out of tough material, generally plastic or metal.

+ # Requirements

+ • Less manpower required
+• Time conscious, much less time required for vote casting & counting
+• Avoids invalid vote casting because it prevents unregistered citizens from vote casting.
+• Ease of transportation because of its compact size.
+• Convenient at the a part of vote.